Tool Use and Function Calling

 Function calling is a common implementation pattern for tool use.
 The developer describes available functions with names, descriptions, and input schemas.
 The model decides whether a function is needed and emits a structured call with arguments.
 The application, not the model itself, executes the function and returns the result for the model to use in the next step.

 The terms are often used together.
-In OpenAI's current documentation, function calling is described as a way to connect models to external systems, while tool calling covers the broader flow of model-requested tools, tool-call outputs, and built-in platform tools.
+In OpenAI's current documentation, function calling is described as a way to connect models to external systems, while tool calling covers the broader flow of model-requested tools, tool-call outputs, built-in platform tools, and remote MCP servers.
 Anthropic's documentation similarly describes Claude returning structured tool-use blocks that a client application executes, or using server-side tools executed on Anthropic infrastructure.

 How It Works